 (2) Groove face angle and groove angle

-The included angle between the end face of the groove to be processed and the groove surface is called the groove surface angle, and the included angle between the two groove surfaces is called the groove angle.
+The angle included between the end face of the groove to be processed and the groove surface is known as the groove surface angle.
+Similarly, the angle included between the two groove surfaces is referred to as the groove angle.

 (3) Root gap

 The space left between the joint’s root before welding is known as the root gap.
 Its purpose is to facilitate root penetration during backing welding.